Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # ModalWX
 ## Motivation
-Khitchdee is a CAD company.
+Khitchdee is a CAD company that is developing a CAD tool.
 ModalWX is a minimalist, in-house IDE for our CAD tool development.
 It is based on Modal, a better GUI paradigm than the common WIMP.
 We have open sourced ModalWX to encourage the use of Modal.